 If you've never thought about using gold fixtures in your bathroom, this one will change your mind.
 This stunning bathroom looks chic with gold accents, but not over the top.
 Gold fixtures look great with almost any color scheme, but we love the simple white-and-black look seen here.Continue to 10 of 14 below.

 10 of 14

 Fun fact: The sunburst mirror look dates back to the Middle Ages and French aristocracy, but gained a great deal of popularity during the mid-twentieth century.
+It is believed that sunburst mirrors date back to the 15th century, maybe further, and are symbols of Apollo, the sun god.
 This little mirror packs a lot of punch and adds a dose of character to a wall over a sofa or in an entryway.Continue to 11 of 14 below.

 11 of 14